arpcard/rgi/README.rst

 K-mer Prediction of Pathogen-of-Origin for AMR Genes (beta-testing)
 --------------------------------------------------------------------------

-CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ and `Prevalence Data <https://card.mcmaster.ca/prevalence>`_ provide a data set of AMR alleles and their distribution among pathogens and plasmids.
+CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ and `Prevalence Data <https://card.mcmaster.ca/prevalence>`_ (see above) provide a data set of AMR alleles and their distribution among pathogens and plasmids.
 CARD's k-mer classifiers sub-sample these sequences to identify k-mers (default length 61 bp) that are uniquely found within AMR alleles of individual pathogen species, pathogen genera, pathogen-restricted plasmids, or promiscuous plasmids.
 CARD's k-mer classifiers can then be used to predict pathogen-of-origin for hits found by RGI for genomes, genome assemblies, metagenomic contigs, or metagenomic reads.

 **CARD's k-mer classifiers assume the data submitted for analysis has been predicted to encode AMR genes, via RGI or another AMR bioinformatic tool.
 The k-mer data set was generated from and is intended exclusively for AMR sequence space.**